mattkoh98/hinge-clone/backend/README.md

-# Hinge Clone Backend
+# Tulip Backend

-Node.js backend API for the Hinge Clone application built with Fastify, Prisma, and PostgreSQL.
+Node.js backend API for the Tulip dating application built with Fastify, Prisma, and PostgreSQL.

 ## Features